AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-9.md

 ### Callback in NodeJs

-Below, I am pasting a code snippet that will show you how callbacks look in Node.js.
+Below, I am pasting a code snippet that will show you how callbacks look in Nodejs.
 Most of the time, they go and wait in the callback queue, get checked by the Event Loop, and are executed by the V8 engine.
 All callbacks wait there in the callback queue.
 Now, with this example, you can simply check the inner loop first, then the Timer phase, then again the inner loop (`nextTick` and promise callbacks), then the Poll phase, and then again the inner loop, followed by the Check phase, the inner loop again, then the Close phase, and then back to the inner loop.
 This process continues, creating an infinite loop of checks.

 And here, also remember that for **nextTick** and Promises, two queues are maintained.
 Just think of it like two types of guests waiting in different rooms, and it's different from the callback queue, and remembers readig file might take time so order can be changed of output.